-Charcot-Marie-Tooth disease type 2 (CMT2) is a type of CMT with genetic defects that disrupt the structure and function of the axons of the peripheral nerves.
-So, CMT2 often is referred to as “axonal CMT.”
+Charcot-Marie-Tooth disease type 2 (CMT2) is a type of CMT whose genetic defects, or mutations, disrupt the structure and function of axons — the long projections of nerve cells that conduct signals to the next nerve cell or muscle cell.

-CMT2 sometimes is associated with a treatable condition called restless leg syndrome, an irresistible urge to move the legs while sitting or lying down.
+CMT2 sometimes is associated with a treatable condition called restless leg syndrome, an irresistible urge to move the legs especially while sitting or lying down.

 The subtypes of CMT2 are divided on the basis of specific genes that are mutated.

 CMT2 subtype A (CMT2A) is the most common form of CMT2.
 It is caused by dominantly inherited mutations in the MFN2 gene, located on chromosome 1, which codes for mitofusin 2 — a protein involved in the fusion of the mitochondria (energy-producing structures within the cells).
 It is unclear how MFN gene mutations lead to CMT2A, but research suggests that abnormal mitofusin 2 impairs mitochondrial function, depleting nerve cells of energy.

 A form of CMT2A is associated with severe symptoms that begin before age 10.
 Mutations in the MFN2 gene causing this form may also cause vision loss, which results from degeneration of the nerves that carry information from the eyes to the brain.